 Daring in ways a lot of modern filmmakers would not even try in fear of failing, writer-director Darren Aronofsky is one of cinema’s most courageous cinematic artists who really swings for the fences and never lets his audience know where he’s taking them.
 His latest offering may be the last word in his thoughtful, challenging auteur sensibilities.
 Shrouded in cagey mystery, “mother!” is, no contest, the least commercially viable and most polarizing studio film of the year, and amen to that.
 Paramount Pictures has allowed Aronofsky to make precisely the movie he intended to make, and he pushes things all the way to the point that mainstream audiences aren’t going to know what hit them.
 It is not quite the “Rosemary’s Baby”-like horror film that it’s being sold as in the violin-heavy, brilliantly cut trailers—and one of the very similarly designed one-sheets—but it is its own fascinating creation that impresses with a singular vision and staggeringly fearless nerve.
-Though it's important to keep an open mind with the final product on the screen, many will find this experimental piece of work to be esoteric, pretentious self-therapy for the filmmaker and others will be infuriated that it deceives in not being the kind of film advertised (perhaps another “It Comes at Night” situation).
+Though it's important to keep an open mind with the final product on the screen, many will feel alienated, finding this experimental piece of work to be esoteric, pretentious self-therapy for the filmmaker, and others will be infuriated that it deceives in not being the kind of film advertised (perhaps another “It Comes at Night” situation).
 A cinematic Rorschach Test, anxiety attack, and hallucinatory nightmare unlike anything else, “mother!” is a tour de force that is hard to process after just one sitting but even harder to ignore and worthy of discussion for years to come.

 In “mother!,” nobody has an actual name and the single setting is just as much of a living, breathing and bleeding character.
 “Mother,” a not-yet-pregnant young woman (Jennifer Lawrence), and “Him," her older husband and a celebrated poet with writer’s block, have formed a paradise together in an isolated farmhouse in a painterly clearing.
 She spends her days restoring the house by herself and making meals for them, he tries working to publish his latest masterpiece, and they clearly love one another.
 One night, there is a knock at a door, and it’s a strange Man (Ed Harris) who claims to be an orthopedic doctor searching for a bed and breakfast and keeps having coughing fits.
 Against Mother’s cautious opinion, Him opens up their house to the Man and gives him a room.
 The next morning, the stranger’s wife (Michelle Pfeiffer) knocks at the door.
 This other couple make themselves at home and can’t keep their hands off each other.
 And then the Man and Woman’s two adult sons (brothers Brian and Domhnall Gleeson) show up.
 And then more uninvited guests keep coming.
 And then things turn violent and anarchic.